gjantsch/storage-api/README.md

 # storage-api
-This a REST API written in NodeJS to store and manage files.
+This a REST API to store and manage files.